-Johanna M. Hickman is an Of Counsel at the firm, and is a member of the Public Client practice group.
+Johanna M. Hickman is an Of Counsel at the Cohen Milstein and a member of the Public Client practice group.
 In this position, Ms. Hickman represents state Attorneys General and other public-sector clients in investigations and lawsuits involving health care fraud and other fraudulent and deceptive trade practices.
 Previously, she assisted in litigation by a state attorney general regarding the robo-signing of mortgage foreclosure documents.
 In addition, she has worked on a number of confidential investigations.

 Currently Ms. Hickman is representing public clients in the following high-profile matters:

 - Nursing Homes: Representing attorneys general in investigations and litigation related to deceptive marketing by several nursing home chains that promised, but failed to provide, basic care to their elderly residents.
 She is involved in all aspects of the investigations and litigation, including conducting and analyzing the results of investigations, developing legal theories, conducting fact and expert discovery and writing briefs.